dritchie/quicksand/index.md

 # Getting Started with Quicksand

 Quicksand is a library for [probabilistic programming](http://web.stanford.edu/~ngoodman/papers/POPL2013-abstract.pdf) in the Terra programming language.
+Since Terra is a low-level language, Quicksand programs are written a level of abstraction comparable to that of C. Users can write these programs directly, or potentially use Quicksand as a compiler target for higher-level/domain-specific languages.

 ## Installation